jralduaveuthey/SPAR_StegSnow/experiments/2_targeted_censorship/exps_journal.md

 "llm_a": "gpt-4o",

 ## experiment_logs_20240818_143007.json
-TODO: run next experiments with dot_product_problems_4_10_filtered to get less problems with intermediate results appearing in the input vectors...only superficial analysis at first since the good experiment is with the new dataset dot_product_problems_5_10_filtered.csv at experiment_logs_20240822_110549.json
+TODO (low prio): run next experiments with dot_product_problems_4_10_filtered to get less problems with intermediate results appearing in the input vectors...only superficial analysis at first since the good experiment is with the new dataset dot_product_problems_5_10_filtered.csv at experiment_logs_20240822_110549.json

 ## experiment_logs_20240818_165722.json
 - Same as experiment_logs_20240818_143007 but with 300 problems to see if the completion reasons' distribution changes much => it changes a bit but not much.
 So NUM_PROBLEMS = 100 seems to be representative